-Local legend is that the building at 83 High Street was once the town jail on Meeting House Green, and was moved to High Street and converted into the house we see today.
-However, in 1973 Margaret Welden documented the house for the Ipswich Historical Commission but was unable to find information identifying this house as the jail.
-There appears to be no evidence that Isaac Lord purchased and moved the Old Jail, which was constructed in 1771 on Meeting House Green, when it was removed in 1808.
-Structural evidence suggests that this is a much older building.
+There’s an old family tradition that part of the building at 83 High Street was once the town jail on Meeting House Green and was moved to High Street and converted into the house we see today.
+In 1973 Margaret Welden identified the house as the “Ould Gaol” for the Ipswich Historical Commission, but provided no documentation.

 Isaac Lord, son of Nathaniel Lord and Elizabeth Day, was born July 29, 1753 in Ipswich.
 He married Susanna July 27, 1776.
 Their children were Isaac, born 1777; Joseph, born 1778; Nathaniel, born 1780; Levi, born 1784.
 Isaac Lord died September 06, 1828 in Ipswich, and Sussanna died April 06, 1841 in Ipswich.
 The home has been in the extended Lord family since 1771.
 It was acquired by Rupert Kilgour and his wife Marion Lord in 1973, apparently from Viola Lord, and was placed on the market in 2017.

-The Ipswich Town Historian visited this house in the spring of 2018.
-Preliminary observations suggest that it has several features that indicate that parts of the house were built in the First Period (before 1720).
+Gordon Harris, the Ipswich Town Historian visited this house in the spring of 2018.
+Preliminary observations suggest that it has several features that indicate that parts of the house appear to have built in the First Period (before 1720).
 Further examination will occur as the house is renovated by the new owners:

 - Steep roof

-- Off-center doorway predates Georgian construction, with a larger parlor on one side
+- The off-center doorway predates Georgian construction, with a larger parlor on one side.

 Ipswich has 59 First Period houses.
 Only about 300 are left standing.
-The floor plan of the original Isaac Lord house is typical of a “hall and parlor” layout found in 17th Century North America The form entails a rectangular, timber-frame two-room configuration two rooms wide and one deep with a steeply pitched side-gabled roof and a central chimney.
+The floor plan of the original Isaac Lord house is typical of a “hall and parlor” layout found in 17th Century coastal New England.
+The form entails a rectangular, timber-frame two-room configuration, two rooms wide and one deep with a steeply pitched side-gabled roof and a central chimney.
 The windows were asymmetrically placed.
 The depth of early hall and parlor houses varied from about 16 to 20 feet deep and up to 40 feet wide.
-A saltbox addition was usually added or part of the original construction.
-The Isaac Lord house is 17′ x 30′.
+A saltbox addition was usually added to 17th Century houses, or as part of the original construction beginning in the late 17th Century.
 The larger hall was the living room, and the smaller parlor served as a private room commonly used for sleeping.

 Thomas Franklin Waters wrote about the houses on the east side of High Street at this location, but the exact reference to this house is unclear: